swiftlang/swift/README.md

 ### CMake
-[CMake](https://cmake.org) is the core infrastructure used to configure builds of Swift and its companion projects; at least version 3.4.3 is required.
+[CMake](https://cmake.org) is the core infrastructure used to configure builds of Swift and its companion projects; at least version 3.4.3 is required to bootstrap the build system and build a newer version of CMake for you when using `utils/build-script`.
+If you don't use the build script CMake version 3.15.1 or later is required.

 On macOS, you can download the [CMake Binary Distribution](https://cmake.org/download), bundled as an application, copy it to `/Applications`, and add the embedded